Cheap Flights, Hotels, Tours, Cruises and Holidays

 What is a Return Ticket?

-A return ticket is a flight to a destination and back to the original departure point.
-For example: Brisbane to Sydney and return back to Brisbane.
+A return ticket or round-trip fare is a flight to a final location and back to the original departure point.
+For example: boarding a flight from Brisbane to Sydney and return back to Brisbane.

 An exception to this rule is for travel entirely within Central America, where it's considered a stop-over when the next scheduled departure is more than six hours after arrival at the intermediate point.

-A lay-over is when you have a ticket to a destination that has an enforced stop.
-Generally this stop is to swap aircraft or mode of transport or to refuel the aircraft at a designated stop.
+A lay-over is when you have a ticket to a location that has an enforced stop.
+Typically, this stop is to swap aircraft or mode of transport or to refuel the aircraft at a designated stop.
 It refers to the time spent on the ground in-between flights.
-For example: you are flying Sydney to New York via Los Angeles and you stop in Los Angeles for just a few hours before continuing to your final destination.
+For example: you are catching an international flight from Sydney to New York via Los Angeles and you stop in Los Angeles for just a few hours before continuing to your final destination.

 An open-jaw ticket allows travellers to fly into one destination and return to the original departure point from a different destination.
 These tickets are particularly useful when travellers wish to journey overland on a specific tour, take a self-drive holiday between different destinations, or book a one way cruise.
 For example: flying Melbourne to Singapore and returning to Melbourne from Bangkok.